liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 9. **TypeScript Configuration**: We've configured TypeScript to use the appropriate module resolution strategy and other compiler options.

 10. **Testing with Jest**: We're using Jest for testing, with comprehensive tests for the ECS architecture components.

+11. **Payload Propagation**: We've implemented a mechanism to propagate payloads from HTTP requests to entrypoints and then to agents, allowing for dynamic input to the system.

+12. **Error Handling and Logging**: We've added comprehensive error handling and logging throughout the system to aid in debugging and troubleshooting.

+13. **State Conversion**: We've implemented proper conversion of plain objects to Maps and Sets when deserializing journal state from HTTP requests.

 ## Implemented Patterns